 15. Host a giveaway.

 You can host a kind of competition or raffle, giving away one of your products, or your services for free.
 If your visitors want to enter, they need to provide you with their contact information.

 16. Offer free templates.

-If your customers need templates for things like sales proposals, inventory trackers, invoices, or other business needs, consider providing some.
+If your customers need templates for things like sales presentations, proposals, inventory trackers, invoices, or other business needs, consider providing some.
 Again, you can offer these in exchange for some contact information.

 17. Offer a free trial.